-Namelist psrad\nml.
+Namelist psrad_nml.
 This namelist describes settings that concern the PSRAD radiation alone.
 They do not have any effect on the RRTM radiation.

 - lradforcing: 2d-logical that switches on (.true.) or off (.false.) the computation of instantaneous aerosol forcing versus reference aerosols for short and longwave radiation, respectively.
-Default: (/.false.,.false./) - irad\aero\forcing: Integer that describes the mode of reference aerosols.
-The same numbers as for irad\aero can be chosen.
-Default: 0 - fco2: real factor by which the $CO_2$ volume mixing ratio is multiplied in the PSRAD radiation calculation for easy definition of scenarios.
-Default:1.0 cecc: Real number describing the eccentricity of the orbit if a Kepler orbit is used.
-Default: 0.016715
+Default: (/.false.,.false./).
+Disabled for the moment. - irad_aero_forcing: Integer that describes the mode of reference aerosols.
+The same numbers as for irad_aero can be chosen.
+Default: 0.
+Disabled for the moment. - fco2: real factor by which the CO2 volume mixing ratio is multiplied in the PSRAD radiation calculation for easy definition of scenarios.
+Default: 1.0

-Namelist psrad\orbit\nml.
+Namelist psrad_orbit_nml.
 This namelist contains parameters that influence the orbit if PSRAD radiation is used.

-- cobld: Real number describing the obliquity of the earth axis versus the plane of the orbit.
-Default: 23.44100 - l\orbvsop87: Logical that switches on (.true.) or off (.false.) the use of the real (observed) orbit that is slightly different from the Kepler orbit.
-Default: .true. - l\sph\symm\irr: Logical that switches on (.true.) or off (.false.) the usage of spherically symmetric irradiation of the earth, e.g. for radiative-convective equilibrium experiments.
+- cecc: Real number describing the eccentricity of the orbit if a Kepler orbit is used.
+Default: 0.016715 - cobld: Real number describing the obliquity of the earth axis versus the plane of the orbit.
+Default: 23.44100 - 1_sph_symm_irr: Logical that switches on (.true.) or off (.false.) the usage of spherically symmetric irradiation of the earth, e.g. for radiative-convective equilibrium experiments.
 Note that spherically symmetric irradiation needs (i) a scaled irradiation (e.g. isolrad = 5) and (ii) the usage of a Kepler orbit with no eccentricity since otherwise, the irradiation is scaled by a hypothetical distance sun-earth.
 Default: .false.